justustheis/matryoshka/readme.md

 Matryoshka is a package for Laravel that provides Russian-Doll caching for your view logic.

-> Want to learn how this exact package was made from scratch?
-[See Laracasts.com](https://laracasts.com/series/russian-doll-caching-in-laravel).
+> This package is a fork of [laracasts/matryoshka](https://github.com/laracasts/matryoshka)

 ## Installation